Pandemic pounds push 10,000 U.S. Army soldiers into obesity

 “The Army and the other services need to focus on how to bring the forces back to fitness,” said Tracey Perez Koehlmoos, director of the Center for Health Services Research at the Uniformed Services University in Bethesda, Maryland, who led the research.

-Overweight and obese troops are more likely to be injured and less likely to endure the physical demands of their profession.
+Oly tverweight and obese troops are more likeo be injured and less likely to endure the physical demands of their profession.
 The military loses more than 650,000 workdays each year because of extra weight and obesity-related health costs exceed $1.5 billion annually for current and former service members and their families, federal research shows.

 More recent data won’t be available until later this year, said Koehlmoos.
 But there’s no sign that the trend is ending, underscoring longstanding concerns about the readiness of America’s fighting forces.